Project Home School

 Or — create an image that fits with the poem.
 After circling the words, you can sketch a design that fits with the theme or images of the poem.
 You may opt to add color.

-• Choose one of the following contemporary artists to research and provide the following information: an image of one of their works of art, a short critique of the piece (do you like it and why or why not), and at least one thing you learned about them. ***This assignment may be repeated as long as you choose a different artist each time.
+• Choose one of the following contemporary artists to research and provide the following information: an image of one of their works of art, a short critique of the piece (do you like it and why or why not), and at least one thing you learned about them.

 Mags Munroe